frizchar/calendar-based-average-in-sql/README.md

 # sql-calendar
-sql code to generate calendar and then calculate monthly revenue average
+sql code to generate calendar and then calculate the daily revenue average for each month